jancbeck/wp-jancbeck.com/README.md

 * defuck style.css
 * Slider thumbs
 * Rewrite service text
-* make it WPML-ready
 * Add flex Slider
 * Smooth scroll
-* get real content from wpdb
 * Maybe look at it on IE… but just maybe and just once…